micahbenson/micahbenson.github.io/_posts/2023-12-13-NLP_project.md

 ---
-title: "Evaluating Social Bias in LLM Outputs with LLM-as-a-Judge"
+title: "Autoevaluating Bias in LLMs"
 last_modified_at: 2023-12-13
 categories:
   - Blog